 In Japan, it is common to find restaurant displays showcasing dishes that look like they just came out of the kitchen.
-But upon closer inspection, you discover that they are food replicas, known as Tabemono no Sanpuru (食べ物のサンプル).
-These samples, created with an impressive level of detail, are designed to mimic real dishes, serving as a blend of art, marketing, and functionality.
+But, upon closer inspection, you discover that they are food replicas, known as Tabemono no Sanpuru (食べ物のサンプル).
+These samples, created with an impressive level of detail, are made to imitate real dishes, serving as a combination of art, marketing, and functionality.

 The History of Food Samples in Japan

 Food replicas have their roots in the late 19th century.
-At that time, many Japanese restaurants began to adopt the practice of displaying dishes to attract customers.
-However, using real food as a sample presented significant challenges, such as waste due to heat, humidity, and even attacks from insects and animals.
+At that time, many Japanese restaurants began adopting practices of displaying dishes to attract customers.
+However, using real food as samples presented significant challenges, such as waste due to heat, humidity, and even attacks from insects and animals.

-It was in the 1920s that the first replicas began to be made of painted wax.
+It was in the 1920s that the first replicas began to be made from painted wax.
 Although effective, these versions were still not ideal, as they melted at high temperatures.
-The true revolution came with the use of vinyl plastics in the mid-20th century, bringing durability and a realism never before achieved.
+The real revolution came with the use of vinyl plastics in the mid-20th century, bringing durability and a realism never before achieved.

 Today, Japan leads the world in the production of these replicas, with specialized companies investing in technology and manual techniques to create unique pieces.